However, St Christopher's school is also fortunate to have some

 St Christopher's School aims to provide a full

-and well rounded education
+and well rounded education to prepare pupils

 for entry into their senior schools.
 Whilst